What soft or mushy leaves indicate

 Save a care plan for this plant

 Tell us where you grow it.
-Vatisha will turn the problem into a simple recovery routine when beta spots open.
+Vatisha turns the problem into a simple recovery routine inside the app.

 Personalized to the plant